 Tip: Permits are not required for the bottom-up Narrows hike.
 For those looking for even more adventure, the hike can be done as a 16 mile hike from top-down which does require a permit and shuttle.

-2. Observation Point
+9. Observation Point (Currently Closed)

 Time: 4-6 hours